semioverse/play/README.md

 Each of these structures might have a corresponding interpretation rule-oxel in the interpreter, effectively creating a language of oxels.
 This enables not just data, but also operations, control flows, and functions to be represented and manipulated as oxels themselves.

 While traversing through this oxel-graph, the interpreter would parse the keys 🔑 and values, interpreting them based on their role.
-For example, when it comes across the 'if-else' key-oxel, it knows to evaluate the 'condition' oxel in the value and branch accordingly.
-Similarly, 'return' key-oxel would indicate a return statement, and its value would be the return value.

 **Because the interpreters rule-oxels are themselves oxel-graphs that are interpreted through this same process, we obtain a meta-circular and homoiconic interface, programming language, and data structure.**

 The meta-circularity and homoiconicity allow for oxels to be incredibly expressive and dynamic.
 You can create new operations, alter existing ones, or change the control flow entirely, all within the structure of the oxels themselves.
 In other words, the oxels and their relationships are both the structure and the manipulation of the structure.
-This dynamic nature opens up a vast potential for complex, self-modifying, and self-adaptive systems.

 And because each Oxel forms a graph rooted at itself, oxels can represent not just objects, but entire worlds of objects, each with their own relationships and rules.
 This encapsulation allows for multiple "perspectives" to exist simultaneously within the same oxel structure, with each perspective being a possible interpretation of the structure.

 Oxels make it possible to capture not just the "what" of data, but also the "how" and "why".
 And because these perspectives are all interconnected within the oxel structure, changes to one perspective imminantly propagate across the reference-graph.
-This makes oxels a powerful tool for modeling complex systems and processes, and for understanding how different aspects of a system influence each other.

-But perhaps the most exciting thing about oxels is that they are not limited to representing existing concepts and relationships.
-Because oxels can be combined and recombined in endless ways, they are also a powerful tool for creating new concepts and discovering new relationships.

 In a sense, oxels are a language for thought itself – a language that not only describes the world, but also helps us to reshape it.
 So go ahead, dive into the world of oxels and start weaving your own constellations of meaning!